Inspecting directional data in a MagIC contribution using PmagPy#

 Visualizing site level data#

-Plots can also be saved by setting save_plots
+Plots can also be saved by setting save_plots to be True

 input_dir_path=directory,